overturetool/overturetool.github.io/publications/PlannedPublications.md

 # Planned Publications

 ## Planned

+## In preparation

 * Updates to the VDM VSCode extension

-## In preparation
+* VDM++ UML connection in VSC
 * Paper about MaestroV2

+## In review

 * VDM-SL and FRAM

-## In review
+* Bridging the Requirements-Specification Gap using Behaviour-Driven Development

 ## In press
 * Modelling an Injection Molding Machine using theVienna Development Method